ganeshrvel/openmtp/README.md

 ```

 ### Run
 A fresh clone might throw *undefined state* error.
-Run the commands below, just once, to fix the issue.
+Run the following commands once to fix the issue.

 ```shell
 # For Mac and Linux